Morris Claiborne: Professional career

+Pre-draft

 Claiborne was not perceived as a first-round draft pick prior to his junior season.
 By midseason, however, he had drawn the attention of NFL scouts and analysts, having erased concerns his sophomore production resulted from playing opposite of Patrick Peterson.
-Towards the end of his junior season, Claiborne had established himself as one of the best cornerback prospects for the 2012 NFL Draft, unanimously projected as a top-6 selection.
-On January 12, 2012, Claiborne announced his decision to forgo his remaining eligibility and enter the 2012 NFL Draft.
+Towards the end of his junior season, Claiborne had established himself as one of the best cornerback prospects for the 2012 NFL draft.
+On January 12, 2012, Claiborne announced his decision to forgo his remaining eligibility and enter the 2012 NFL draft.
 Scouts for the Dallas Cowboys had Claiborne as the highest-graded cornerback in the draft since Deion Sanders.
 Claiborne scored a 4 out of 50 on the Wonderlic Test, which is an aptitude test given to NFL prospects to test basic intelligence.
 After being drafted, Claiborne admitted he "blew the test off" (the Wonderlic test) after seeing that it had "nothing on the test that came with football".
-Claiborne withheld surgery to repair a wrist injury until after he performed at the NFL Combine and LSU’s pro day.
+Claiborne withheld surgery to repair a wrist injury until after he performed at the NFL Combine and LSU's pro day.
 He sustained a ligamentous injury to his wrist on November 5, 2011, but elected to play through it for the remainder of the season.